 For low-end and cheaper Google and other cardboard VR headsets, they use a mobile device.
 The phone is usually removable from the headset mount.
 Low-end VR headsets called cardboards are much cheaper because they just have a lens and require no advanced material in the making.

-The below image is of a Cardboard VR headsets.
-A user inserts their phone inside the cardboard headset to lockout their eye from the rest of the world, clicks on a VR application that hosts virtual reality content, and they can enjoy VR at a cost of below $20.
+The below image is of a Cardboard VR headset.
+A user inserts their phone inside the cardboard headset to lock out their eye from the rest of the world, clicks on a VR application that hosts virtual reality content, and they can enjoy VR at a cost of below $20.

 Google Cardboard VR headset with a controller:

-(v) For the mid-range headsets such as Samsung Gear VR, the headset is designed such that it has a computer device size of the phone integrated with lens and which won’t come out.
-These are portable and mobile and provides the best freedom for using VR content.
-A user will simply buy the headset, connect to the internet, browse through VR content such as games or download, and then explore it in VR.
+(v) For the mid-range headsets such as Samsung Gear VR, the headset is designed such that it has a computer device size of the phone integrated with a lens and which won’t come out.
+These are portable and mobile and provide the best freedom for using VR content.
+A user will simply buy the headset, connect to the internet, browse through VR content such as games or downloads, and then explore it in VR.

 Samsung Gear VR: